csplib/csplib/Problems/prob087/specification.md

 ---

 ## Rotating Rostering Problem
 This problem is taken from real life rostering challenges (like nurse rostering).
-The task is it to find a shift assignment for every employee for every day.
+The task is to find a shift assignment for every employee for every day.
 A rotation system is used to decrease the size of the problem.
 Thus, only the rostering for one employee is calculated and all other employees gain a rotated version of the rostering.
 So Employee 2 has in the first week the rostering of Employee 1 in the second week.
 Employee 3 has in the first week the